jgm/pandoc/doc/lua-filters.md

 List of [Inline] elements, with the same methods as a generic [List](#type-list).
-It is usually not necessary to create values of this type in user scripts, as pandoc can convert other types into Blocks wherever a value of this type is expected:
+It is usually not necessary to create values of this type in user scripts, as pandoc can convert other types into Inlines wherever a value of this type is expected:

 -   lists of [Inline] (or Inline-like) values are used directly;
 -   single [Inline] values are converted into a list containing